 5. Set up your environment.

-To be productive it is vital to work in a space that provides positive energy.
-If you feel crammed into a small dark area, you may feel that you can not be creative.
-That being said, it is possible to turn the small area into a positive area by hanging quotes or putting up a vision board to help you stay focusses on your goals.
+To be productive, working in a space that provides positive energy is vital.
+If you feel crammed into a small, dark area, you may feel you can not be creative.
+That being said, it is possible to turn the small area into a positive area by hanging quotes or putting up a vision board to help you stay focused on your goals.

 If you go to work on your goals, your goals will go to work on you.
 If you go to work on your plan, your plan will go to work on you.
 Whatever good things we build end up building us.Jim Rohn